connecting

 The Romans knew the island as Taprobane– referring to their hands turning a copper color when they touched the sands.
 Muslim traders talked of Serendip– meaning island of jewels in Arabic.
 This became the root word of serendipity– the art of making happy and unexpected discoveries.

-Today, a journey to Sri Lanka is indeed full of wonderful discoveries!
+Today, a journey to Sri Lanka is indeed full of serendipitous discoveries!

 Colombo and arriving in Sri Lanka:

 Many travelers opt to skip Colombo and head first to Negombo, the beach resort town which is a short ride north of Colombo airport.
-But Colombo is very worthwhile to get to know and a new AIRPORT EXPRESSWAY makes access easier.
+But Colombo is very worthwhile to get to know and an Airport Expressway now makes access easier.

-Galle Face Green – just south from the Fort area along the coast is where locals come to stroll and picnic- especially lively at sunset time and evenings.
+Galle Face Green – just south from the Fort area along the coast is where locals come to stroll and picnic- especially lively at sunset time.

 The classic rooms of the old wing have been totally renovated and there is also a newer Regency Wing: